Boys (and friends of boys): why for the sake of your sperm you need to know about Oxidative Stress!

 You may have heard this term before.
 You may also know it’s not great, but perhaps don't exactly know why?

-Without going in to too much detail, here’s the deal:
+Without going in to too much technical detail, here’s the deal:

-All cellular functions produce what is known as free radicals.
+All the cells within our body produce what is known as free radicals.
 That's part of life - think of it as a waste product.
 In ideal circumstances, the other side (which mops this up) balances this out.
-This ‘mop’ is our friend: antioxidants.
+This ‘mop’ is our friend: and the mop is also know as antioxidants.
 You have probably heard these are good/what we want.
-Now you know why.
+Now you know why!

 The trouble comes where we get an imbalance.
 Too many free radicals (excess can be as a result/alongside infection, inflammation and environmental toxins) and not enough antioxidants to mop it up.